Jiaqi202/SpotifySearch/README.md

     d. new released playlist
     e. exit
 9. For the option a, b, d, the result will be saved as a ".csv" file
+    a.
+The name you input must be as same as spotify has. such as : Tylor Swift, Katy Perry
+    b.
+It is better to be a "complex" word, not only "he ,she, love, cat, dog...", but something special
+    c.
+Sometimes, people don't have recent playlist(like me, because I use other player)
+    d. the raw data will have 500 rows, but I cut 100 rows
+    e. noting, just exit it

 **C. Note**